mmallek/puppy/visited_dogs.md

 > Shepherd mixed with English Setter  or Retriever.
 Come visit and help us
 > work it out!
 He may steal your heart too!

+Sad life history.
+Been in and out of several shelters and foster homes.
+Mixed reasons for surrender.
+One place said that he was getting beat up by the other 2 dogs in the home.
+Another place said he was food aggressive with the other dogs.
+Another place said he was chasing cats.
+Another place said that he was being handled too roughly by the owners.
+So, either is afraid of other dogs or aggressive towards them, it's not clear which.
+The shelter manager didn't know and we did not have the opportunity to test it out.
+We did see him barkig and wanting to go to a dog that was brought outside.
+He also growled at a dog he could barely see out of the window while we were in the waiting room, which was disconcerting.

+He was very distracted by the other dogs and any other people he saw while we had him out.
+When we got him out of view of all that, he calmed down a lot.
+He was really sweet.
+He jumped a little but not excessively so and seemed responsive to requests to knock it off.
+His responsiveness to commands was in the absence of food rewards so that is promising.

+Other pertinent history is that he is a picky eater.
+The shelter manager said that he likes to have warm food mixed in with his kibble.
+He was also uninterested in a milk bone type treat we tried to give him.

 Kalli
 -----
 ![Kalli](Kali.jpg)

 Bluetick Coonhound / Heeler Female, roughly 2 years.

+She seemed to like Maritza more than Lee, or else be more nervous around Lee.
+But, sometimes she just went to whoever wasn't holding the leash.
+She would come over and totally bury her head in your lap and seemed to not want to look up.
+Very shy.
+She tried to kiss/play with Maritza a bit but since Maritza doesn't actually know how to play with dogs in that way it's hard to assess.
+She was a little mouthy but it didn't really frighten Maritza.
+Her tameness and lack of confidence actually made Maritza feel a little bit more confident about training and commands.

+A sweet hound dog she was super interested in sniffing around and if there was something to sniff she was much less attentive.
+She sort of had an on/off switch in that way.
+She would either be totally focused on us or totally disinterested.
+In contrast to India, it was hard to get her attention back from a distracting item without removing the distracting item.

+She didn't bark at all or yowl while we had her or when we saw her in the kennel.
+She is definitely a hound dog, so it's very hard to say whether this would continue at home or if she would become a barker.

 <!--
 Quaker